Mahadd1111/GithubActions-JavaApp/README.md

 - Authenticated endpoint

 Some of the endpoints like `http://localhost:8080/slowApi/` are protected with Spring Security's HTTP Basic Authentication.
 You can use the username `actuator` and password `actuator` for http basic authentication.

+I have now added CI/CD flow with Github Actions